milejko/kuick-message-broker/README.md

 # README
-## What is MMi Message Broker?
+## What is Kuick Message Broker?

 * It is a small, fast message broker with dedicated publisher, and PHP client, but it also can be used everywhere else via rest-json API.

 ## Requirements

-* Message Broker is only supported on PHP 8.1 and up.
+* Message Broker is only supported on PHP 8.2 and up.

 ## Installation (for development purposes) - Docker